 For that reason, you don't need to be worried about your smart meter increasing your risk of cancer.
 The RF radiation a smart meter emits doesn’t have enough energy to damage your DNA.

-Net energy metering (NEM) is a billing mechanism that credits solar system owners for excess solar electricity they produce and export to the grid.
-Your energy usage is measured in both directions with your energy meter, and you can earn credit when you produce more than you consume.
-That credit can be used to offset the cost of electricity you draw from the grid when your consumption surpasses what your solar system is generating.
+Net energy metering (NEM) is a billing mechanism that credits solar system owners for the excess solar electricity they produce and export to the grid.
+Your meter measures both the electricity you draw from and send to the grid, and you can earn credit when you produce more than you consume.
+You can often bank that cred and use it to offset the cost of electricity in months where you use more than your panels produce.

-If you’re thinking about going solar, net metering can provide a lot of financial benefits, so it’s good to understand how net metering might affect your savings.
-Here is a Complete Guide To Net Metering, including what net metering is, how net metering works, and why you should consider participating in net metering if it’s available.
+The details of net metering vary place to place, but if you’re thinking about going solar, net metering can provide a lot of financial benefits, so it’s good to understand how net metering might affect your savings.
+Here is a complete guide to net metering, including what net metering is, how net metering works, and why you should consider participating in net metering if it’s available.

 Time of Day Metering

 Time of Day (TOD) Metering allows utilities to charge different rates for electricity, depending on when that electricity is used.
 The utilitty divides the day into tariff slots, with low tariff rates at off-peak load periods, and higher rates at peak load periods.
-By financially incentivizing homeowners to shift their electricity usage to off-peak times, Time of Day Metering makes it possible to control usage on the part of consumers, and for the utility companies to plan their transmission infrastructure appropriately.
+By financially incentivizing homeowners to shift their electricity usage to off-peak times, TOD metering helps even out supply and demand.

 Think about a highway that is jammed during peak commute hours, and passable during off-peak hours.
 Suppose people were charged differently for using the highway at different times, and the rate was also based on their vehicle size.
 For example, drivers might be required to pay more during peak hours if they drive a large SUV, and less during off-peak hours if they drive a small hybrid vehicle.
 Faced with this choice, more drivers would try and drive on the highway during off-peak hours, lowering the congestion during peak hours, and smoothing out the traffic flow.
 Similarly, with TOD metering, consumers are more likely to use electricity when prices are lower, and do things like switch to energy-efficient appliances, and add solar power to their home.

 Yes, you will usually get a new power meter when you go solar.
 If you’re in an area with net metering, your utility company will swap out your old power meter for a new net energy meter capable of recording how much energy you are exporting to the grid, and how much you are pulling from the grid.
-If you have a newer smart meter already, it may be compatible with your new solar power system, but your solar installer will work with the utility to confirm if a new residential electric meter needs to be installed.
+If you’re part of the majority of homeowners that already has a newer smart meter, you may not need a new one, but your solar installer will work with the utility to confirm what’s needed.

 Slow Down Your Electric Meter With Solar